nitesh810/Healthcare-RCM-Pipeline/GCP-Healthcare-Serverless/BQ/README.md

 ## Why this folder exists

-Instead of writing SQL inside Python code, we keep SQL in separate files so:
+Instead of writing SQL inside Python code, Keeping SQL in separate files so:
 - Code stays clean
 - SQL is easy to read
 - SQL can be changed without rewriting Python